 Centrally located along the North Sea of the Netherlands, the Dutch province of North Holland is home to the national capital of Amsterdam, a 15-minute train ride east of the provincial capital of Haarlem.

-Over the centuries, the Dutch have worked to control the waterways through engineering and with windmills, and use them to their advantage.
+Over the centuries, the Dutch have worked to control the waterways through engineering with windmills and use them to their advantage.
 Bicycles traverse across the bridges that span canals, while boats slip beneath them.
-Dams and dikes create fresh water lakes and additional land that would otherwise be submerged.
+Dams and dikes create freshwater lakes and additional land that would otherwise be submerged.

 Cities and Region